mcdomx/rideapps/README.md

 A test GPX file has been included in the base directory of this project called "SAMPLEGPXFILE.gpx".

+The app has limited functionality for non-registered or non-logged in users.
+Routes can be viewed including the map and comments and the associated GPX file can be downloaded; however, the user can't post a review.
+When viewing a ride, a non-registered user can see the header of the ride with the ride details, but cannot join the ride, see who is confirmed or post any chat comments.
+Non-registered or non-logged in users cannot create rides or routes.

 The app has been deployed to Heroku at: https://mygroupride.herokuapp.com